-- c.
+- b.
+The majority of events are held at the school within walking distance for the parents and families. - c.
 Events are offered at a variety of times to accommodate all schedules of parents and family. - d.
 All materials presented can be found in English and Spanish. - e.
 Materials presented at the event are available upon request if a parent or family member is unable to attend. - 4.
 At Heights, we involve parents, in an organized, ongoing, and timely way, in the planning, review, and improvement of the Title I program, including the planning, review, and improvement of the school's parent and family engagement program by: - a.
 Parents are asked to attend meetings and/or events to provide revisions and input about the parent and family engagement program. - b.
-Providing planned parent and family engagement events where parents are asked for feedback at the event and through surveys continuously throughout the year. - c.
+Providing planned parent and family engagement events where parents are asked for feedback at the event and through surveys continuously throughout three year. - c.
 Including parents in the planning of future events for the year. - 5.
 At Heights, we provide parents of participating children with timely information about the Title I program. - a.
 Parents are provided with Title I information at the beginning of school in the Welcome packet on the first day of school. - b.
 Parents receive a sky alert call from administration alerting them to the packet and explaining where title I information can be found at the school and on the website at their convenience. - c.
 Digital copies of Title I information are presented and updated throughout the year on the Title I Heights Google classroom. - 6.
 At Heights we provide parents of participating children with a description and explanation of the curriculum in use at the school, the forms of academic assessments used to measure student progress, and the achievement levels of the challenging State academic standards by - a.
-Discussing and displaying curriculum materials at open house night. - b.
+Social and Emotional Learning Curriculum and Resources (SEL Library and materials within the Title I Parent Resource Center) - b.
+Discussing and displaying curriculum materials at open house night. - c.
 Links to curriculum scope sequence, and core standards are available on the district website.
-Additionally, it can be found in the Curriculum tab in the Title I google classroom. - c.
-Assessment Scores are presented and discussed at reading and Math workshops. - d.
-Additionally, paper copies are sent home to parents who cannot attend the events. - 7.
+Additionally, it can be found in the Curriculum tab in the Title I google classroom. - d.
+Assessment Scores are presented and discussed at reading and Math workshops. - e.
+Additionally, paper copies are sent home to parents who can not attend the events. - 7.
 At Heights, if requested by parents, opportunities for regular meetings to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their children, and respond to any such suggestions as soon as practicably possible by, - a.
 Guidance counselors, teachers, administrators, social workers, behavioral support workers, and Title I parents Liaison are available to meet upon request. - 8.
-At Heights we involve parents and family members in the joint development of the Schoolwide Program Plan by - a.
-The plan is discussed, reviewed, revised and planned for the year at the annual title I parent meeting.
+At Heights we involve parents and family members in the joint development of the Schoolwide Program Plan by a.
+The plan is discussed, reviewed, revised and planned for the year at the annual title I parent Title I Parent and Family Engagement events will follow all CDC, PDE, and District guidelines.